 Continue on the path alongside the mill-stream, under a low railway bridge.
 The path merges with another from a footbridge on the left where the stream flows into the River Lee Navigation2.
 At the start of this section of its towpath there is a gate on the right with an information panel for Silvermeade6.

 The suggested route is to go through a water meadow (Silvermeade) on the right before rejoining the towpath for the final 600m to Wharf Road car park.
 Alternatively, simply follow the towpath all the way to the car park.

 The suggested route goes through this water meadow and returns to the towpath 650m further along.
-However, the Long Circular Walk returns this way and so you could choose to take this route on the way back (or indeed not at all, if it looks flooded).
+However, the walk returns this way and so you could choose to take this route on the way back (or indeed not at all, if it looks flooded).
 If you decide to stay on the towpath, resume the directions at [•] below, at the second of two other exits from the meadow.

 Unless you want to take a slightly longer detour, ignore a footbridge across the reed-covered stream on the right and bear slightly left to follow a faint grassy path parallel to the stream for 400m.
 You pass several small fenced-off areas and a footbridge on the right (the return of the detour mentioned above).
 The path gradually approaches the river and eventually you go out through a kissing gate and turn right onto the towpath.

 [•] After the exit from Silvermeade there is a 600m stretch along the towpath, with the river bending left and then making a long slow curve back to the right.
 100m after going past vehicle barriers veer right off the towpath into Wharf Road car park.